Located in subregion / area: Vallée de la Marne / Vallée de la Marne Ouest

 The vineyards in Chierry are located in the southwestern part of the commune, close to the border to Étampes-sur-Marne.
 They consist of east- and northeast-facing slopes.
-Chierry is one of few villages in the western Marne Valley where Chardonnay is more common than Pinot Meunier.
+Pinot Meunier is the most common grape variety, closely followed by Chardonnay .

 I haven’t found any producers which have their seat in Chierry.

 - Wikipedia about the village in English, in French.